 The Planes of Space

 It doesn’t always stay that way.
 Sometimes, there comes a point when we haven’t seen the thing for so long that we begin to ask ourselves, “hey, where’d this go?”—and then the thing in the fossil suddenly becomes it again.
-Look through a shopper’s almanac, if you don’t understand yet.
-The shop facades stand on Doric pillars.
-The newest mall that opened downtown is named the Hanging Gardens.
-Ancient Mesopotamian salads just became it with the restaurant chains and now I hear they’re opening theme restaurants in the aforementioned Hanging Gardens.
+Look through a shopper’s almanac: the facades stand on Doric pillars, the newest mall that opened downtown is named the Hanging Gardens, and ancient Mesopotamian salads just became it with the restaurant chains and now I hear they’re opening theme restaurants in the aforementioned Hanging Gardens.

 As far as I’ve read, all the famous Adelaides lived in the 1000s.
 Duchesses, abbesses, opera characters.
 Apparently, too, I share my name with a city in South Australia much younger than those operas, a city I know I’ll never visit.
 I wonder if the air there is colder than it is up here in San Francisco, and if my old friends would tell me more about Adelaide, if they could visit me.

-But they cannot visit me, and I’ve come to accept that.
+But they cannot visit me.
 There has been no one here for years and years.
 Save that balding, bespectacled face that sometimes ghosts by the only window of my home.